NevMoney/game/README.md

 This is a fun project I created to learn more about game development.
 It is a 2D mutlipli-player game where the goal is to get the highest score and survive the ghosts.

+Huge THANKS to Moralis team for the inspiration and the code and Aavegotchi for the sprites.

 ### 🏠 [Homepage](https://crypto-game.netlify.app/)

 Feel free to visit the demo to see how the game works.